You should free your iPhone from its case already. Here's why I already did

 Case for the caseless iPhone

 After doing research, I made the informed decision to go caseless.
 Here's what I'm enjoying: the lightness, thinness, portability and in-hand feel.
-I'm also appreciating that I can now take advantage of Back Tap, the touch-sensitive Apple symbol that I've been covering with a case, and I've programmed it to perform tasks like launching TikTok and taking screenshots.
+I'm also appreciating that I can now take advantage of Back Tap more easily.
+(To be sure, it worked when I used an iPhone case, but I noticed I had to tap slightly harder with my case.)
+I've programmed it to perform tasks like launching TikTok and taking screenshots.
 And guess what?
 Because of this lifestyle choice, I've evolved into a more careful human being.
 Will that transcend into other elements of my life?
 Maybe.

 Still, the caseless iPhone lifestyle -- although far superior to the encased experience -- hasn't been perfect.
 As it turned out, I had sacrificed peace of mind.
 I hadn't fully accepted the risk associated with carrying a caseless iPhone around Hong Kong.
 Anxiety over my iPhone 12 Pro Max slipping then crashing down onto rock-hard floors hit me in waves some days (even if I do have AppleCare).
 My Pro Max, which features a matte finish, is still pretty slippery.